thesmartcoder7/restaurant-landing-page/README.md

-# restaurant-landing-page
+# Restaurant Landing Page

+Author: Samuel Odak

-This is a simple front-end landing page for a restaurant
+Description: This is a simple front-end landing page for a restaurant.